NetLogo/View2.5D/readme.md

 ###Status:
 Version 0.1 released 08/26/14
+Version 0.9 presented CCL 05/22/15

 ###Primitives:

 - view2.5d:patch-view {Title: String} {Reporter: Task}
 > This *command* primitive must be called from the Observer context.
 (Attempting to call from another context causes an error)
-> The Title is a String, which will be used to label the new Window and to call for subsequent updates.
+> The Title is a String, which will be used to label the new Window and to call for subsequent updates and modifications.
 > Specification of the Reporter uses the NetLogo task syntax, from the Observer perspective.
 >> Example:
 >> view2.5d:patch-view "Test" [[pxcor] of ?1]

+- view2.5d:decorate-patch-view {Title: String}
+> This *command* primitive must be called from the Observer context.
+(Attempting to call from another context causes an error)
+> The Title is a String, the label of an existing Patch View Window.
+> Effect:  draws the turtles of the model at their current location, on top of the Patch view display
+>> Example:
+>> view2.5d:decorate-patch-view "Test"

+- view2.5d:undecorate-patch-view {Title: String}
+> This *command* primitive must be called from the Observer context.
+(Attempting to call from another context causes an error)
+> The Title is a String, the label of an existing Patch View Window.
+> Effect:  STOPS drawing the turtles of the model at their current location, on top of the Patch view display
+>> Example:
+>> view2.5d:undecorate-patch-view "Test"

 - view2.5d:turtle-view {Title: String} {Agents: TurtleSet} {Reporter: Task}
 > This *command* primitive must be called from the Observer context.
 (Attempting to call from another context causes an error)